Common Market for Eastern and Southern Africa: Organs

-In the event that a member State's court is reviewing the application or interpretation of the Treaty, it may request the Courts' opinion on the matter.
+In the event that a member state's court is reviewing the application or interpretation of the Treaty, it may request the court's opinion on the matter.

 If the national court is a court from which there is no appeal or remedy, then court is required to refer the question to the COMESA court.
 The national remedies must be exhausted before a person can bring a matter to the COMESA CJ.
 The COMESA Court has jurisdiction over suits brought by COMESA employees and third parties against COMESA or its institutions.
 It also may act as an arbitrary tribunal on any matter arising from a contract to which COMESA or any of its institutions is a party.
-Further the Court can adjudicate any dispute between member States who agree to bring the dispute before it.
+Further, the court can adjudicate any dispute between member states who agree to bring the dispute before it.

-Unlike the Statute of the International Court, the treaty does not state the sources of law to be applied by the Court.
-The Treaty and any COMESA issued legal instruments, will make the initial law to be applied, but municipal law and international law may also be determined applicable by the Court.
+Unlike the Statute of the International Court, the treaty does not state the sources of law to be applied by the court.
+The treaty and any COMESA issued legal instruments, will make the initial law to be applied, but municipal law and international law may also be determined applicable by the court.